 From the circle using the 11th stone, it is possible to align so as to include the 11th stone and align at 6:40 p.m., as well as 10 and 82.
 The two stones toward the northeast could also represent ten and eighty-two.

-From this, it is suggested that this circle was built to include coordinates at 1985 and the lunar eclipse in 1210 AD.
+From this, it is suggested that this circle was built to include lunar eclipses from 1210 BC but is also connected to 1210 AD.
+The build date would have been 1210 BC.

 Comments